kartonfarkas/api_docs/source/suite/emails/email_list.rst

      -
    * - /showdeleted
      - int
-     - part of the URI
+     - Part of the URI
      - If showdeleted is set to 1, deleted campaigns are also listed.
    * - /fromdate
      - int
-     - part of the URI
+     - Part of the URI
      - If fromdate is set, only those campaigns will be listed which were created after the given date, accepted format YYYY-MM-DD, example: 2013-01-25.
    * - /todate
      - int
-     - part of the URI
+     - Part of the URI
      - If todate is set, only those campaigns will be listed which were created before the given date, accepted format YYYY-MM-DD, example: 2013-01-25.

 For a list of possible values for <id>, see :doc:`../appendices/email_status`.